Skip to main content

 • --wait blocks until validation passes

-• --publish makes the agent available in the catalog
+• --publish makes the agent available to your organization

 Next steps